-While some retiring letter carriers do experience significant delays in receiving their initial payment, there are steps active employees can take to minimize the chance of delays when they retire.
+While some retiring letter carriers do experience significant delays in receiving their initial payment, active employees can take steps to minimize the chance of delays when they retire.
 The NALC Retirement Department has learned from experience that many significant delays are due to OPM taking a long period of time to analyze court orders regarding divorce settlements prior to issuing a first retirement payment.
 Legal specialists at OPM have to meticulously analyze a divorce court order to determine what, if any, benefits are payable to a former spouse and/or children.

-Active employees can lessen the chance of delays by ensuring that any court order relating to a divorce or separation is acceptable to OPM for processing by meeting OPM's regulatory requirements.
-Neither NALC nor USPS can provide legal advice regarding those regulations and requirements; instead, this is a task for the attorneys involved.
-Letter carriers, however, might find it in their interest to ensure that any attorney hired to assist with a divorce or separation is familiar with federal retirement and OPM regulations.
+Active employees can lessen the chance of delays by ensuring that any court order relating to a divorce or separation is acceptable to OPM for processing.
+Neither NALC nor USPS can provide legal advice regarding those regulations and requirements; this is a task for the attorneys involved.
+Letter carriers might find it in their interest to ensure that any attorney hired to assist with a divorce or separation is familiar with federal retirement and OPM regulations.